lpod/lpod-docs/level1-fields-and-forms.rst

 This definition could be extended knowing that some so-called document fields may host contents that are not really informations about the document.

-The kind of document field is selected using the mandatory ``content`` argument.
+The kind of document field is selected using the mandatory content type argument.

 The whole set of allowed document fields is described in the section 6.2 of the ODF 1.1 specification.
 Some of them are introduced below with their associated